 Decision-making ability (judgment)

+Typical Example: "Client demonstrates good insight into their anxiety, recognizing its impact on daily functioning.
+Judgment appears sound, as evidenced by seeking professional help and adhering to treatment recommendations."
 Atypical Example: "Client lacks insight into their manic symptoms, believing increased energy and risky behaviors are signs of improved mental health.
 Judgment is impaired, as demonstrated by recent impulsive financial decisions."

 Assessment Prompts: